aabalke/guac/emu/gba/testing.md

 Fire Emblem Sacred Stones
     - No known errors
 Golden Sun
-    - No known errors
     - crashes in game
 Drill Dozer
+    - No known errors
-    - Objects not appearing, is affine at top of screen Harvest Moon Friends of Mineral Town
+Harvest Moon Friends of Mineral Town
-    - Blending of Green
+    - No known errors
 Hello Kitty Happy Party Pals
     - Some Mini games do not load
 Kirby Nightmare in Dream Land